AppleFlavored/plum/SPEC.md

 end
 ```

-Therefore, it is import to include a `ret` (return) statement at
+Therefore, it is important to include a `ret` (return) statement at
-the end of your procedures (if you want them to return):
+the end of your procedures:

 ```
 proc foo in